section-engineering-education/engineering-education/content/articles/build-a-contact-form-with-php/index.md

 Navigate back to the homepage and refresh the homepage, all should work well since we have stated all the variables in our PHP script.

-> Notice that this PHP script is wrapped inside a `<?php ?>` tag, if not they would not be treated as PHP code.
+> Notice that this PHP script is wrapped inside a `<?php ?>` tag, if not it would not be treated as PHP code.

 Next, add this function after the code above, but inside the PHP tags: